 Emperor scorpions are native to Africa and live in a humid warm environment there.
 They are also nocturnal like all other scorpions.
 By being armed with these facts, you can provide a more natural environment which is the most challenging part of keeping scorpions since proper heat and humidity is vital in preventing problems with your Emperor scorpion.

 Glass aquarium tanks are probably the easiest housing to use and they should have a tight fitting and secure lid.
-A ten-gallon tank is sufficient for one scorpion but a larger one (20-30 gallons) is necessary for groups.
-However, don't give them too much space since it will be difficult for them to catch their prey in a large tank.
+A ten-gallon tank is sufficient for one scorpion but a larger one (20 to 30 gallons) is necessary for groups.
+Don't give them too much space since it will be difficult for them to catch their prey in a large tank.

 Emperor scorpions can be kept alone or housed in groups but if you are keeping more than one, a larger tank will be necessary.
 A good rule of thumb is to have at least a couple more hiding spots than you have scorpions so they can each have their own space.
 If there is any sign of aggression between the scorpions, consider separating them to prevent injuries.